Dan Horrigan

-Dan Horrigan (born 1963) is an American politician and educator who served as the 62nd mayor of Akron, Ohio from November 3, 2015 to January 1, 2024.
+Dan Horrigan (born 1963) is an American politician and educator who served as the 62nd mayor of Akron, Ohio, from November 3, 2015, to January 1, 2024.
 Horrigan previously served eight years as the Clerk of Summit County's Common Pleas Courts.
+Horrigan is a member of the Democratic Party.

 Early life and education

-Shortly after earning his Bachelor of Arts in Economics from Kent State University, Horrigan returned to school to earn an additional degree in Education from the University of Akron.
+Shortly after earning his Bachelor of Arts in economics from Kent State University, Horrigan returned to school to earn an additional degree in education from the University of Akron.
 Horrigan then taught social studies at St. Vincent–St. Mary High School from 1996 to 1998.

 In 1999, Horrigan left his position with the school to successfully run for Akron City Council.
 Horrigan represented Akron's Ward 1, including Highland Square and North Hill, from 1999 to 2007.
 In his time as Ward 1 Council representative, he chaired the Public Utilities Committee and was a senior member of the Planning Budget & Finance and Parks & Recreation Committees.
 In 2001, Horrigan brought together business leaders and residents to develop a comprehensive plan for the Highland Square neighborhood.
 The plan's vision led to a new library, new school, and new grocery store.